History of the Jews in France: Roman and Merovingian periods

 According to the Jewish Encyclopedia (1906), "The first settlements of Jews in Europe are obscure.
 From 163 BCE there is evidence of Jews in Rome [...].
 In the year 6 C.E. there were Jews at Vienne and Gallia Celtica; in the year 39 at Lugdunum (i.e. Lyon)".

 An early account praised Hilary of Poitiers (died 366) for having fled from the Jewish society.
 The emperors Theodosius II and Valentinian III sent a decree to Amatius, prefect of Gaul (9 July 425), that prohibited Jews and pagans from practising law or holding public offices (militandi).
 This was to prevent Christians from being subject to them and possibly incited to change their faith.
 At the funeral of Hilary, Bishop of Arles, in 449, Jews and Christians mingled in crowds and wept; the former were said to have sung psalms in Hebrew.

-In the sixth century, Jews were documented in Marseilles, Arles, Uzès, Narbonne, Clermont-Ferrand, Orléans, Paris, and Bordeaux.
+In the sixth century, Jews were documented in Marseille, Arles, Uzès, Narbonne, Clermont-Ferrand, Orléans, Paris, and Bordeaux.
 These cities had generally been centers of ancient Roman administration and were located on the great commercial routes.
 The Jews built synagogues in these cities.
 In harmony with the Theodosian code, and according to an edict of 331 by the emperor Constantine, the Jews were organized for religious purposes as they were in the Roman empire.
 They appear to have had priests (rabbis or ḥazzanim), archisynagogues, patersynagogues, and other synagogue officials.
 The Jews worked principally as merchants, as they were prohibited from owning land; they also served as tax collectors, sailors, and physicians.

 They probably remained under Roman law until the triumph of Christianity, with the status established by Caracalla, on a footing of equality with their fellow citizens.
 Their association with fellow citizens was generally amicable, even after the establishment of Christianity in Gaul.
 The Christian clergy participated in some Jewish feasts; intermarriage between Jews and Christians sometimes occurred; and the Jews made proselytes.
 Worried about Christians adopting Jewish religious customs, the third Council of Orléans (539) warned the faithful against Jewish "superstitions", and ordered them to abstain from traveling on Sunday and from adorning their persons or dwellings on that day.
 In the 6th century, a Jewish community thrived in Paris.
 They built a synagogue on the Île de la Cité, but it was later torn down by Christians, who erected a church on the site.

 In 629, King Dagobert proposed the expulsion of all Jews who would not accept Christianity.
 No mention of the Jews was found from his reign to that of Pepin the Short.
-But in Southern France, then known as Septimania and a dependency of the Visigothic kings of Spain, the Jews continued to dwell and to prosper.
+The Jews on the other hand continued to dwell and to prosper in what is now Southern France, then known as Septimania and a dependency of the Visigothic kings of Spain.
 From this epoch (689) dates the earliest known inscription relating to the Jews of France, the "Funerary Stele of Justus, Matrona and Dulciorella" of Narbonne, written in Latin and Hebrew.
-The Jews of Narbonne, chiefly merchants, were popular among the people, who often rebelled against the Visigothic kings.
+The Jews of Narbonne, chiefly merchants, were popular among the people who often rebelled against the Visigothic kings.